Getting back to business: Business resources and FAQs

 On average, we’re providing results within 72 hours.

-Geisinger has enough beds to meet current and projected needs in our communities.
-And we remain hopeful that social distancing practices and other precautionary measures will help ease the burden on the national and regional healthcare infrastructures.
+As of December 1, Geisinger has enough beds to manage the volume, however capacity will be a concern if we continue to see positives cases and hospitalizations increase.
+We need your help by doing your part with masking, handwashing, and social distancing.
+We remain hopeful those precautionary measures will help ease the burden on the national and regional healthcare infrastructures.
 In any case, we’re prepared.

 Will telehealth appointments continue to be offered after COVID-19 is behind us?